act-rules/act-rules.github.io/pages/design/process.md

 - There are no open comments from reviewers.

 ### Fails this stage and moves back a stage to "To Do" when:
+- Work on the rule is put on hold for a significant amount of time.
+The "On hold" label can be used to signal this to potential reviewers.

 ### Instructions for this stage